andro-jr/fonepay-package/README.md

 type FonepayResponse = {
   PRN: string; // Your original Product Reference Number
   PID: string; // Your Merchant ID
-  PS: string; // Payment Status ("success" or "failure")
+  PS: string; // Payment Status true if payment is success and false if payment failed
-  RC: string; // Response Code ("successful" for successful payments)
+  RC: string; // Response Code ("successful" for successful payments | "failed" for failed payments | "cancel" for cancelled payments)
   UID: string; // Unique Transaction ID from Fonepay
   BC: string; // Bank Code that processed the payment
-  INI: string; // Transaction Initiator
+  INI: string; // Initiator user made payment .Value may be “N/A” if value is not available.
   P_AMT: string; // Paid Amount
   R_AMT: string; // Refunded Amount (if any)
   DV: string; // Digital Verification value for response validation